What is mi sa che in Italian?

 - Mi sa di no (I don’t think so)

 B: I don’t think so.

 Mi sa che: examples

-All of them are fine but some fit better.
+All of them are fine, but some fit better than others.

 Mi sa che non vengo.